GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 ## Requirements

 - Install [Python](https://www.python.org/).
-The version (2.7 or 3) used for local developement of the model should match the version used in the service, which is specified in the file `app.yaml`.
+The version (2.7 or 3) used for local development of the model should match the version used in the service, which is specified in the file `app.yaml`.

 - Install [Google Cloud Platform SDK](https://cloud.google.com/sdk/).
-The SDK includes the commandline tools `gcloud` for deploying the service and [`gsutil`](https://cloud.google.com/storage/docs/gsutil) for managing files on Cloud Storage.
+The SDK includes the command-line tools `gcloud` for deploying the service and [`gsutil`](https://cloud.google.com/storage/docs/gsutil) for managing files on Cloud Storage.

 - Create a Google Cloud Platform project which as the following products enabled: